Block-Lab/kNight.js/README.md

 ## Acknowledgements

-The CryptoNight Hash used is based on / largely copied from [notgiven688/webminerpool](https://github.com/notgiven688/webminerpool/tree/master/hash_cn/webassembly) which is based on the monero code.
+The CryptoNight hash used is largely copied from [notgiven688/webminerpool](https://github.com/notgiven688/webminerpool/tree/master/hash_cn/webassembly) which is based on the Monero code.